turkeryilmaz/openairinterface5g/tools/flight_test/EVENT_SCHEMA.md

 Event IDs, payload meanings, timestamps and record schema version remain unchanged.
 A missing clean footer or a recording-disabled diagnostic must not be treated as complete recording.
 Unknown event IDs preserve all numeric fields for later decoding.

+## Native recovery stream, schema version 1

+Each worker supplies an inherited private AF_UNIX datagram socket to a SCHED_OTHER monitor.
+Once per second and at orderly shutdown it attempts one bounded JSON snapshot containing worker PID, sequence, source CLOCK_MONOTONIC nanoseconds, send-drop count and observed values.
+A separate recovery journal records receipt time, sequence gaps, policy transitions and action outcomes.
+No RT producer formats JSON, sends on the socket or writes a file.

+`rx_samples` and `tx_samples` count successful UHD samples, `search_attempts`
+counts completed searches, `sync_successes` counts successful synchronization, `rrc_messages` and `nas_messages` count task dispatches. `ue_slot_inputs` counts submissions from the synchronized main loop; `ue_dl_completed` and `ue_tx_completed` count completed PHY worker calls (not decoded packets). `rrc_state` is the OAI enum; `pdu_accepts` counts decoded/config-matched accepts. `pdu_active` denotes accepted control-plane context and is cleared at RLF/idle/detach; it does not prove a functioning user plane. `rrc_hold_until_ns` is a monotonic lower bound from observed T302/T301/T311 holds.
+Fields are independently sampled, not one compound-coherent protocol snapshot.
+Unobserved fields are omitted.

+`nas_reject` is one coherent uint64: generation bits 63..56, cause 55..48,
+T3502-presence flag 47, policy 46..40, raw T3502 39..32, minimum wait seconds 31..0.
+Policy 1 permits
+the implemented retry subset, 2 inhibits retry, and 3 marks unsupported or malformed restrictions and also inhibits retry.
+Generation is worker-local.
+The session retains the last explicitly supplied T3502 across worker replacements;
+omission does not replace it with the default.
+The initial default octet 0x42 represents twelve minutes.
+A value does not encode a subscription identity.
+The journal decodes this word before policy decisions.

+RX NAS events before type extraction have type -1 and the security result;
+after successful validation/decryption a second event carries the type.
+TX ciphertext is never interpreted as a type.
+Registration Request construction with the security-container flag is not a second wire transmission.
+Numeric metadata does not expose NAS payloads, keys, SUCI, GUTI or IMSI.

+UE_NAS_COUNT records numeric counters and context-presence booleans only, never key bytes or pointers.
+Counts are local values at the named phase, not necessarily the sequence number of the adjacent wire message: TX generation may already have incremented UL COUNT, and RX validation may update DL COUNT.
+Compare before/after RX and construction/handoff events within one worker to diagnose context resets, replay or repeated registration.
+This is diagnostic evidence, not a security validation verdict.

+`drb_context_active` is a native 0/1 observation of configured or resumed DRB control-plane context.
+It clears on release, suspension, RLF and reset.
+Recovery requires a prior PDU acceptance in the same worker before treating this as restoration; it is not proof of packet or application delivery.